Score-Regularized Joint Sampling with Importance Weights for Flow Matching: Experiments

-\paragraph{Setup.} For accurate ground truth, we use a 2D Gaussian mixture where each component $k$ has a weight proportional to $2^k$.
-Non-IID joint sets are sampled using a Harmonic DPP with soft SR. The ground-truth importance weights are computed as the ratio between the original density and the non-IID marginal estimated via Local-Likelihood Density Estimation (LLDE)~\cite{Loader1996,HjortJones1996} (see \cref{app:llde_details}).
+\paragraph{Setup.} For accurate ground truth, we use a 2D Gaussian mixture, shifted by $1$ along the first axis to induce a moderate distribution shift, where each component $k$ has a weight proportional to $2^{-k}$.
+Non-IID joint sets are sampled using a Harmonic DPP with soft SR. The ground-truth importance weights are computed as the ratio between the original density and the non-IID marginal estimated via Local-Likelihood Density Estimation (LLDE)~\citep{Loader1996,HjortJones1996} (see Appendix~\ref{app:llde_details}).
 We train the residual velocity $r_\phi$ on $1{,}000$ joint sets (each containing $10$ trajectories) and evaluate on $10{,}000$ sets.
-We compare three types of estimators: (i) \emph{trajectory-based} evolution (ours, \cref{theorem:log_w_along}); (ii) \emph{fixed-position} evolution at a terminal state (\cref{theorem:log_w_fixed}); and (iii) density baselines---k-Nearest Neighbors Density Estimation (kNN)~\cite{loftsgaarden1965nonparametric}, Gaussian Kernel Density Estimation (KDE)~\cite{DBLP:books/sp/Silverman86}, and Multivariate Gaussian Fit (MGF)~\cite{DBLP:journals/jei/BishopN07} (see \cref{app:baselines}).
+We compare three types of estimators: (i) \emph{trajectory-based} evolution (ours, Theorem~\ref{theorem:log_w_along}); (ii) \emph{fixed-position} evolution at a terminal state (Theorem~\ref{theorem:log_w_fixed}); and (iii) density baselines---k-Nearest Neighbors Density Estimation (kNN)~\citep{loftsgaarden1965nonparametric}, Gaussian Kernel Density Estimation (KDE)~\citep{DBLP:books/sp/Silverman86}, and Multivariate Gaussian Fit (MGF)~\citep{DBLP:journals/jei/BishopN07} (see Appendix~\ref{app:baselines}).